cirruslabs/cirrus-ci-docs/docs/examples.md

   test_script: go test ./...
 ```

-## Gradle
+## Java

-We recommend to use [official Gradle Docker containers](https://hub.docker.com/_/gradle/) since they have `GRADLE_HOME`
+### Gradle

-environment variable set up and other Gradle specific configurations.
+We recommend to use the [official Gradle Docker containers](https://hub.docker.com/_/gradle/) since they have Gradle specific configurations already set up.
 For example, standard `java` containers don't have
-a pre-configured user and as a result don't have `HOME` environment variable presented which upsets Gradle.
+a pre-configured user and as a result don't have `HOME` environment variable presented which makes Gradle complain.

-### Caching
+#### Caching

 To preserve caches between Gradle runs simply add a [cache instruction](guide/writing-tasks.md#cache-instruction) as shown below.
-Trick here is to clean up `~/.gradle/caches` folder in the very end of a build.
+The trick here is to clean up `~/.gradle/caches` folder in the very end of a build.
 Gradle creates some unique nondeterministic
-files in `~/.gradle/caches` folder on every run which breaks Cirrus CI check wherever a cache entry has changed during a build.
+files in `~/.gradle/caches` folder on every run which makes Cirrus CI re-upload the cache *every time*.
+This way, you get faster builds!

 ```yaml
 container: